+3) The next question we wish to explore is whether the total counts when grouped into sex classes of male, female, juvenile, and unknown vary with net size or other covariates.
+A visual inspection of counts by sex class shows no difference in counts by net size, but does show a change in counts over time.

+To do this we use the negative binomial model described above, using net size, sampling date, location, and sex class as covariates.
+The model fit show that there is no effect of net size on counts broken down by sex class (z-value = 0.185, p-value = 0.853).

+4)

-3) we used 1-way ANOVA on the difference (large net – small net) to test for the effect of month.(THIS APPROACH FINDS NO EFFECT OF MONTH THE largeTL minus smallTL)
+we used 1-way ANOVA on the difference (large net – small net) to test for the effect of month.(THIS APPROACH FINDS NO EFFECT OF MONTH THE largeTL minus smallTL)

 We compared length distributions of mysids sampled in the two nets with the Kolmogorov-Smirnov test.